 Mix the cheeses together in a bowl along with the cornstarch.

 To assemble the gratin, start with a layer of slightly overlapping potatoes.
 Season the potatoes with salt and pepper, then sprinkle over 1/3 of the chopped leeks, 1 of the chopped rashers of bacon and 1/3 of the cheese mixture.
-Repeat until you have at least three layers, ending with a cheese layer.
+Repeat until you have three complete layers, ending with cheese.

 When you’ve finished layering up, sprinkle over the final chopped rasher of bacon on top.

 Mix the mustards and milk together, then slowly pour over the potatoes.
 Cover with foil and bake for 1hour 15 minutes, then remove the foil and bake for a further 10 – 15 minutes, or until bacon has crisped, cheese has melted and a knife slides easily into the potatoes.
 (No one likes an al dente potato gratin.)

 Let stand for a couple minutes, then slice and serve.